ms/buildtogether.tech/git-solo/index.md

 Finally, I should make sure there's a second physical copy of my work so that if my drive fails or my laptop is stolen I don't lose everything I've done.
-If I created the repository by cloning something on GitHub, then Git will automatically have created a bookmark called a <span i="Git!remote; remote (in Git)" g="remote_git">remote</span> that points at the original repository.
+If I created the repository by cloning something on GitHub, then Git will automatically have created a bookmark called a
+<span g="remote_git" i="Git!remote; remote (in Git)">remote</span> that points
+at the original repository.
 I can get a list of remotes like this:

 ```sh
 $ git remote -v